benimbriaco1/to-do-app/README.md

-Making this so I can be better about completing assignments on time.
+Making this so I can be better about finishing assignments earlier.